theisen92/15-food-app/README.md

 ## Usage

-The usage of this is just for us to practice acessing APIs, MYSQL, Handlebars, Node, Express, Passport, HTML, Javascript, Bootstrap.
+The usage of this is just for us to practice MYSQL, Handlebars, Node, Express, Passport, HTML, Javascript, Bootstrap.

 ## Credits